cshung/blog/content/posts/brick.md

 Now we know what the brick table entries are good for, there must be some code that produces and maintain these entries.
 Turn out there are a lot of call sites to `set_brick()` so we will not examine them all.
 The general theme is that we set the brick when:

-1. During allocation, we know where the objects are placed, and
+1. During allocation, we know where the objects are placed,
+2. During find_first_object, we also know where the objects are placed, and
-2. During compaction, we know where the objects are moving to.
+3. During compaction, we know where the objects are moving to.

 I am sure this is not an exhaustive list, there are other cases too, but that is beyond my understanding for now.